 Respiratory Syncytial Virus (RSV) Infection

-What is respiratory syncytial virus infection?
+What is respiratory syncytial virus (RSV) infection?

-What causes RSV infection?
+What causes it?

-There are many kinds of RSV, so your body never becomes immune to it.
-You can get it again and again throughout your life, sometimes during the same season.
+A virus causes RSV infection.
+Like a cold virus, RSV attacks your nose, eyes, throat, and lungs.
+There are two main types of RSV and many subtypes (strains), so your body never becomes immune to it.
+You can get it again and again throughout your life.
+Sometimes during the same season.

 What are the symptoms?